YehorYehorychev/YehorYehorychev/README.md

 ## 🧑‍💻 About Me

-I'm a Software Developer In Test who lives at the intersection of **mobile, web, and backend testing**.
+I'm a Sr. SDET who lives at the intersection of **mobile, web, and backend**.
 My day-to-day is about designing resilient test frameworks, catching bugs before users do, and turning manual checklists into reliable pipelines.
 I care about clean test code just as much as clean production code — because flaky tests are a feature nobody asked for.

 Outside of core SDET work, I spend a lot of time exploring **on-device LLMs and local AI tooling** — running quantized models on laptops and mobile hardware, benchmarking inference performance, and thinking about how generative AI can accelerate test authoring.